phildavis17/aoc_helper/README.md

  - Easily create a new folder with template files for each day's problem, and automatically download that day's input
  - Run your solution code using either sample input or the full problem input
  - Time your completed solutions to see how efficient your code is
- - Apply linting and basic tests
+ - Apply formatting and basic tests
  - Do all this using a convenient command runner interface